 BRIAN C. WEST SCHOLAR AWARD

-These scholarships, which generate multiple awards to support students exclusively for study abroad and/or New York City, are available.
-You must be accepted for a study abroad program during the academic year of which the scholarship is being offered.
+There are eight global experience scholarships available, which generate multiple awards to support students exclusively for study abroad and/or study away programs.
+Please note, for full consideration, the student must be accepted for a study abroad/study away program during the academic year of which the scholarship is being offered.

 LOUIS JAY MASTERS SCHOLARSHIP

 This scholarship was established to honor alumnus Louis Jay Masters, who graduated from the School of Architecture in 1989.
 Masters often noted the profound impact of his experiences studying abroad in London during his time as a Syracuse Architecture student.
-This scholarship is available to undergraduates only, based on financial need and academic standing, to support participation in study abroad programs in Florence, London, or New York City.
+This scholarship is available to undergraduates only, based on financial need, to support participation in study abroad programs.

 PETER J. MOORE SCHOLARSHIP

-This scholarship was created to honor alumnus Peter Moore ’62, who was known for his outstanding free-hand sketches while traveling abroad.
-This scholarship is awarded to a current third-year undergraduate student to support study abroad in Florence, London, or New York City during their fourth year; requires a 3.0 minimum GPA, excellence in freehand drawing, and financial need.
-A portfolio is required.
+This scholarship was created to honor alumnus Peter Moore, Class of 1962, who was known for his outstanding free-hand sketches while traveling abroad.
+This scholarship is awarded to one current third-year undergraduate student to support study abroad or study away during their fourth year; requires a 3.0 minimum GPA and demonstrated financial need.

 DEAN FREDERICK W. REVELS ENDOWMENT FUND

 Established by students in memory of Frederick W. Revels, former faculty member and Director of the School from 1895 to 1937.
-This fund provides scholarships for undergraduate and graduate students based on financial need and academic merit.
-Eligible for Florence, London, or the New York City program.
+This fund provides scholarships for undergraduate and graduate students studying abroad or away, based on financial need and academic merit.

 DOUG WHITNEY ’80 SCHOOL OF ARCHITECTURE GLOBAL EXPERIENCE SCHOLARSHIP

-This scholarship was created by Doug Whitney ’80 to provide scholarship and financial assistance to one third- or fourth-year undergraduate student with demonstrated financial need and preference to students who are participating in a semester abroad program in Florence, London, or New York City.
-Applicants are required to send a statement as to why they are applying for the scholarship and how it will assist them with their chosen semester abroad.
+Established by Doug Whitney (Class of 1980), this scholarship is awarded to one undergraduate student entering their third or fourth year with demonstrated financial need.
+Preference is given to a student who is participating in a semester abroad or away.
+Applicants are required to send a statement as to why they are applying for the scholarship and how it will assist them with their chosen semester abroad or away.
 Send statement to Sherry Hayes at slhayes@syr.edu.

 DOCUMENTATION OF NEED